RealTadango/FrSky/README.md

-# ssensors
+# FrSky
-My sensor collection for FrSky X series receivers with a S.Port
+My sensor and lua collection for FrSky Horus and X series receivers with a S.Port

 ## Build instructions